• Skip to primary navigation

 💭 Expert tip

-If you're using freshly picked blackcurrants, place them in a colander and wash them under cold running water to get rid of dirt and insects.
+If you're using freshly picked blackcurrants, place them in a colander and wash them under cold running water to get rid of dirt.
 Pat dry with a paper towel.

 🍴 Serving suggestions